 Under the IDEA, 20 U.S.C. § 1415(j), “during the pendency of any proceedings conducted pursuant to this section, unless the State or local educational agency and the parents otherwise agree, the child shall remain in the then-current educational placement of the child…”

-A district cannot change a student’s educational program or placement unless either: 1) the parents agree to the change; or 2) either the parents or the district files for a hearing at the BSEA, and a hearing officer orders a change.
-Note that in Massachusetts, parents can invoke their right to stay-put without filing for hearing, which might not be the case in other states.
+A district cannot change a student’s educational program or placement unless either: 1) the parents agree to the change; or 2) either the parents or the district files for a hearing at the BSEA and a hearing officer orders a change.
+Note that in Massachusetts, parents can invoke their right to stay-put without filing for a hearing, which might not be the case in other states.